isomerpages/govtech-im8/_control-catalog/About Control Catalog.md

-This catalog publishes the <strong>same control&nbsp;requirements to government agencies and industry partners </strong>so that both parties can work together to apply the right level of controls for their systems.
+This catalog list out the <strong>same control&nbsp;requirements to government agencies and industry partners </strong>so that both parties can work together to apply the right level of controls for their systems.

 The catalog consists of a&nbsp;central pool of recommended controls meant for low-risk systems&nbsp;that have no disruptive impact to agency’s core function or Whole-of-Government.